German Plum Dumplings – Original Recipe

 Cooking Instructions German Plum Dumplings

-– Combine with flour, egg, butter and salt.
+– Combine mashed potatoes with flour, eggs, oil and salt.

-– Mix well until you get a dough.
+– Mix well until you get a smooth dough.

-– Take a walnut sized piece of dough (1-2 tbsp) and surround the plum with it (form a dumpling).
+– Take a ping pong ball sized piece of dough (1-2 tbsp) and surround the plum with it (form a dumpling).
 The plum needs to be completely wrapped in dough.
+You could use the entire plum if you like and place a sugar cube in the middle.

 – Bring water to a boil with a dash of salt.